I have been deeply involved in acupuncture and Chinese medicine since 1995 and have been practising professionally since 2003.

 When I'm not working...

 ...
-I enjoy being with my family and our friends, cooking, reading and recently, crafty things like knitting.
-And there never seems enough time to do all the nothing I want.
+I enjoy being with my family and our friends, cooking, reading, spinning (yarn) and recently, playing the drums.

 August Brodde Schule (Germany) training centre of the AGTCM e.V.